 We don’t want this project to become a random grab-bag of dozens of local acts.
 It’s intended as a curated compilation of high-quality musicians who will fit well together in a cohesive product.

 If we receive some really strong applications who just miss out on making the cut for the final 10, we reserve the right to offer them an unfunded place on the album at the selection panel’s discretion.
 Please just submit a standard application and make the case for why you want to be part of the project like everyone else.

 How and when will the album be released?

 We’re hoping to release the album online by late July/August, but we won’t rush the process.
 If there’s enough interest, we’ll also look at producing a physical album on CD or another medium.

 The volunteer selection panel has been chosen by democratically elected City Councillor Jonathan Sri.

 We’ve pulled together a pretty broad and diverse selection panel from within the local music scene.
 Inevitably, panel members will know and have worked with many of the bands who apply to be part of the project, but the whole group will have to agree on a final list of acts for the album.
 Just as with any festival or event lineup, we have to trust the people on the panel to make good decisions.

-Panellists won’t be able to include their own bands on the album and won’t be entitled to any share of revenue from the album.
+Panellists won’t be entitled to any share of revenue from the album.